gordielachance/wp-soundsystem/readme.txt

 = 0.9.8 =

 * show player column only if at least one track has sources
-* tracks : auto guess ID if not defined
+* tracks: auto guess ID if not defined
 * improved presets + fixed Soundsgood preset
 * header admin notice (review / donations)
 * abord update_title_artist() and update_title_album() if value missing